 St. Clement of Alexandria (150-216 A.D.)

 Titus Flavius Clemens, St. Clement of Alexandria was probably born a pagan in Athens about 150 A.D.
 He was one of the first great leaders in Christian Africa.
 After his conversion, he traveled to Italy, Syria and Palestine seeking Christian teachers.
-He met a most impressive one by the name of Pantaenus in Alexandria, became his pupil, associate and succeeded him as the head of a school for catechumens (converts) by 200 A.D.
+He met a most impressive one by the name of Pantaenus in Alexandria, became his pupil, associate and was ordained a priest by Pope Julian in 189 A.D.
+He succeeded Pantaenus as the head of a school for catechumens (converts) by 200 A.D., by now an established Greek theologian.

 He speaks of the apostolic tradition he received from his teachers.
 He had no doubt, known some who recalled Ignatius and Polycarp or perhaps, even some who as children had heard St. John speak of our Lord's commands.
 He could claim to be in the next succession after the apostles.

-Principal works comprise a trilogy focused upon Christ and this threefold relationship with the believer.
+Principal works comprise a trilogy (Protrepticus or Exhortation; Paedagogus or Tutor; and Stromata or Miscellanies) focused upon Christ and this threefold relationship with the believer.
 He converts the heart/mind, disciplines and then imparts wisdom.
 His focus is upon Christ the Incarnate Word, whom he sees at work in the depths of our souls, leading us toward the moment of encounter in His divinizing presence.
+He contrasted the beauty of Christian liturgy and doctrine with the vileness of pagan rites and the hope in Christ with the weak hope of pagan poets and philosophers.
+He also contrasts the superiority of God's revelation to philosophy, though counsels that the Christian should not neglect to study both.
+In the tutor he says that the Word Incarnate, Jesus our Lord, is the perfect pedagogue to teach us how to live a transfigured life in Christ.
+We also have homilies he wrote on fasting and evil speaking.

 He has two quotations in the Catechism of the Catholic Church: